Details of Residential Life

 To request commuter status due to any of the above criteria, complete the attached form and return as indicated.

-In addition to the many club, student government, volunteer and cultural opportunities, students enjoy a rich variety of social activities such as barbecues, study break snacks, faculty-student dinners, comedy nights, volleyball tournaments, game nights and dances.
-Visit Student Life
+In addition to clubs, student government, and volunteer and cultural opportunities, residential students form lifelong friendships and enjoy a rich variety of social activities, such as barbecues, study-break snacks, faculty-student dinners, comedy nights, volleyball tournaments, game nights and dances.

 Marymount students named some of their favorite off-campus restaurants.